After your immunisation - NIP8870

 Rest and drink plenty of fluids

-Because paracetamol or ibuprofen can interfere with your immunse response to a vaccine, only take them for relief of significant discomfort or high fever.
-Follow the manufacturer's instructions, or seek advice from your health professional
+Because paracetamol or ibuprofen can interfere with your immune response to a vaccine, only take them for relief of significant discomfort or high fever.
+Follow the manufacturer's instructions, or seek advice from your healthcare professional.

-Health professionals should report unexpected reactions to the Centre for Adverse Reactions Monitoring (CARM).
-You can also report them by emailing CARM or using the online reporting form on the CARM website otago.ac.nz/carm
+Health professionals should report suspected reactions to the Centre for Adverse Reactions Monitoring (CARM) but you can also report these by visiting their website otago.ac.nz/carm